 The Code of Practice for Research Degrees (pdf, 1.6mb) contains a variety of information necessary for both postgraduate research students and staff, from the point of registration and induction through to the point of being awarded.
 This code is updated annually, so it’s important that staff and students refer to the current version only as it supersedes all previous versions.

-All independent research conducted by research students or staff requires ethical approval through the University Research Ethics Panels.
+All independent research conducted by research students or staff requires ethical approval.
 All postgraduate research students must consult the Research Ethics Code of Practice (pdf 559kb) and gain ethical approval before commencing any data collection.

-The Bournemouth University Research Degrees Committee (BURDC) is the principal committee of the university with responsibility for the strategic direction, nature, quality, development and delivery of the university’s research degree provision.
-The BURDC is a sub-committee of the University Research and Knowledge Exchange Committee (URKEC).
+The University's Research Degrees Committee (RDC) is the principal committee of the University with responsibility for the strategic direction, nature, quality, development and delivery of the University’s research degree provision across Bournemouth University.
+The RDC is a sub-committee of the University Research and Professional Practice Comittee (URPPC).

-The BURDC is responsible for the planning, co-ordination, development and oversight of research degrees across Bournemouth University.
-It also works with the Pro-Vice-Chancellor for Research and Innovation on key aspects of student experience, research degrees policy and quality assurance.
-The BURDC reviews its role and membership periodically.
+The RDC debates the planning, co-ordination, development and oversight of research degrees across BU.
+It also considers key aspects of PGR student experience, research degree policy and quality assurance.

 ResearchPAD is our online system designed specifically to help postgraduate researchers record their research degree progression and record their professional development.